Tetrakern/fictioneer/INSTALLATION.md

 ### Constants

 Some options are not available in the settings because tempering with them can break the theme or result in unexpected behavior.
-Those options defined via constants in the **function.php**.
+Those options are defined via constants in the **function.php**.
 If you want to change them, you need a child [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
 Just override them in the child theme’s own **function.php**, but only if you know what you are doing!

 ```php
 define( 'CONSTANT_NAME', value );